 How to Imagine a Look and Evaluate Video for Colour Grading in DaVinci Resolve

-Some of you will have a great understanding of the relationship between colour and feeling already, and some of you will want to give it a more thought.
+Some of you will have a great understanding of the relationship between colour and feeling already, and some of you will want to give it a little more thought.

-We see colour every day in the real , on TV, and in the movies, but you may not have given it conscious thought.
+We see colour every day in the real world, on TV, and in the movies, but you may not have given it conscious thought.
 That’s probably because whatever you were watching on TV and in movies was so well done that the colour grading blended into the background and the story; that’s the really good stuff!

-The colour grading of your footage has the power to create mood, to make you feel a particular way, and to nudge your attention to the things that are important to the narrative.
+The colour grading of your footage has the to create mood, to make you feel a particular way, and to nudge your attention to the things that are important to the narrative.
 For example, if you were to think of the words:

 A warmly coloured stock image from Envato ElementsA warmly coloured stock image from Envato ElementsA warmly coloured stock image from Envato Elements